vmakarov28/Alpaca-Stock-Trading-Bot/README.md

         sudo apt-get install cuda-toolkit-12-6  # Replace 12-6 with the latest version, e.g., 12-5 if needed
 Verify CUDA installation: Run `nvcc --version` in WSL.
 It should display the CUDA version.

-Step 3: Install cuDNN in WSL
+## Step 5: Install cuDNN in WSL

 Download cuDNN from the NVIDIA Developer website: https://developer.nvidia.com/rdp/cudnn-download.
-        Sign up for an NVIDIA Developer account if you don't have one (free).
+- You made need to sign up for an NVIDIA Developer account if you don't have one (free).
-        Select cuDNN for CUDA 12.x (matching your toolkit version) and "Linux" (x86_64).
+- Select cuDNN for CUDA 12.x (matching your toolkit version) and "Linux" (x86_64).
-        Download the tar file (e.g., cudnn-linux-x86_64-9.x.x.xx_cuda12-archive.tar.xz).
+- Download the tar file (e.g., cudnn-linux-x86_64-9.x.x.xx_cuda12-archive.tar.xz).
     In WSL, extract and install cuDNN:
         Copy the downloaded file to WSL (e.g., via /mnt/c/Users/YourUsername/Downloads/).
         Run: